 Paddy Power shares slump on results

-Shares in Paddy Power Betfair have fallen more than 6% after the bookmaker unveiled disappointing first-quarter results.
+Shares in Paddy Power Betfair have fallen by about 5% after the bookmaker unveiled disappointing first-quarter results.

 The company's underlying operating profit fell to £80m, compared with £91m for the same period in 2017.